SkyWater Technology, Inc. (SKYT) Registers a Bigger Fall Than the Market: Important Facts to Note

-SkyWater Technology, Inc. (SKYT) closed at $9.74 in the latest trading session, marking a -1.32% move from the prior day.
-This change lagged the S&P 500's daily loss of 0.76%.
-On the other hand, the Dow registered a loss of 0.75%, and the technology-centric Nasdaq decreased by 1.01%.
+In the latest trading session, SkyWater Technology, Inc. (SKYT) closed at $9.72, marking a -1.02% move from the previous day.
+This change lagged the S&P 500's 0.18% loss on the day.
+On the other hand, the Dow registered a loss of 0.8%, and the technology-centric Nasdaq increased by 0.27%.

-Coming into today, shares of the company had gained 6.93% in the past month.
-In that same time, the Computer and Technology sector gained 5.51%, while the S&P 500 gained 4.31%.
+Shares of the company witnessed a gain of 7.09% over the previous month, beating the performance of the Computer and Technology sector with its gain of 6.6% and the S&P 500's gain of 4.46%.

-The investment community will be paying close attention to the earnings performance of SkyWater Technology, Inc. in its upcoming release.
-The company is slated to reveal its earnings on November 7, 2024.
+Market participants will be closely following the financial results of SkyWater Technology, Inc. in its upcoming release.
+The company plans to announce its earnings on November 7, 2024.
 The company is expected to report EPS of $0.01, up 120% from the prior-year quarter.
-At the same time, our most recent consensus estimate is projecting a revenue of $94.65 million, reflecting a 32.16% rise from the equivalent quarter last year.
+In the meantime, our current consensus estimate forecasts the revenue to be $94.65 million, indicating a 32.16% growth compared to the corresponding quarter of the prior year.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
-SkyWater Technology, Inc. is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, there's been no change in the Zacks Consensus EPS estimate.
+SkyWater Technology, Inc. currently has a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report